Quasi-Fine-Grained Uncertainty Relations: Abstract

-The uncertainty principle, a jewel at the heart of quantum theory, has been expressed by completely different forms, such as universal uncertainty relations, an uncertainty principle in the presence of quantum memory and a fine-grained uncertainty relation.
-We unify these uncertainty relations based on a special formalization of probability relations, namely introducing quasi-fine-grained uncertainty relations (QFGURs), which combine different measurements performed on spacelike-separated systems.
-Our generalized probability relations determine whether a quantum measurement exhibits typical quantum correlations and reveal a fundamental connection between basic elements of quantum theory, specifically, uncertainty measures, combined outcomes for different measurements, quantum memory, entanglement and Einstein-Podolsky-Rosen steering.
-Furthermore, we derive a universal form for entanglement and steering inequalities explicitly by applying our QFGURs.
+Nonlocality, which is the key feature of quantum theory, has been linked with the uncertainty principle by fine-grained uncertainty relations, by considering combinations of outcomes for different measurements.
+However, this approach assumes that information about the system to be fine-grained is local, and does not present an explicitly computable bound.
+Here, we generalize above approach to general quasi-fine-grained uncertainty relations (QFGURs) which applies in the presence of quantum memory and provides conspicuously computable bounds to quantitatively link the uncertainty to entanglement and Einstein-Podolsky-Rosen (EPR) steering, respectively.
+Moreover, our QFGURs provide a framework to unify three important forms of uncertainty relations, i.e., universal uncertainty relations, uncertainty principle in the presence of quantum memory, and fine-grained uncertainty relation.
+This result gives a direct significance to the uncertainty principle, and allows us to determine whether a quantum measurement exhibits typical quantum correlations, meanwhile, it reveals a fundamental connection between basic elements of quantum theory, specifically, uncertainty measures, combined outcomes for different measurements, quantum memory, entanglement and EPR steering.